-In the UK there is no absolute right to silence within your home and although you may be unhappy with the level of noise you are exposed to, if it does not amount to a statutory nuisance you may have to ignore it.
+In the UK there is no absolute right to silence within your home.
+Although you may be unhappy with the level of noise you are exposed to, if it does not amount to a statutory nuisance you may have to ignore it.

 Many factors are taken into account in determining if the noise amounts to a statutory nuisance, including:

-- Time of day - A statutory nuisance can exist at anytime of the day, however if the noise happens late at night when most people are sleeping, it's more likely to be classed as a statutory nuisance than the same noise occurring during the day.
+- Time of day - A statutory nuisance can exist at anytime of the day.
+If the noise happens late at night when most people are sleeping, however, it's more likely to be classed as a statutory nuisance than the same noise occurring during the day.

 - Occurrence - How frequently are people being affected by the noise?
 Noisy parties every weekend would be viewed differently to one held occasionally.